 3. Applicants appearing for the final year of the degree examination and those who have completed the degree requirements and awaiting results can also apply.
 The admission in such cases will be subject to their fulfilling the minimum eligibility criteria as stated in (1) or (2), at the time of joining the course.

 For International candidates

-For the purpose of application, international applicant is one who holds a foreign passport, or has Indian passport but is studying/working abroad continuously for more than or equal to two years (as on 30 Sep 13).
-ELIGIBILTY
+For the purpose of application, international applicant is one who holds a foreign passport, or has Indian passport but is studying/working abroad continuously for more than or equal to two years (as on 30 Sept.
+2017).

-- Candidates appearing for the final degree examination can also apply.
-Such candidates, if selected, will be admitted provisionally.
-They have to complete all requirements for the qualifying degree at the time of joining the programme.
+3] Those appearing for the final degree examination can also apply.
+The admission in such cases will be subject to their fulfilling the minimum eligibility criteria as stated in (1) or (2) at the time of joining the course.

-- One who holds a foreign passport and does not have Indian passport, should have cleared TOEFL or IELTS.
+4] One who holds a foreign passport and does not have an Indian passport should have cleared TOEFL or IELTS

 WAT/PI & Final selection related queries